 - sorting and separating everything into ‘necessary’ and ‘unnecessary’ categories.

 - organizing all necessary items and equipment so they are easily and conveniently accessible.
 Label boxes, folders, and drawers so that even people unfamiliar with the workstation can find their way around it.

 - cleaning the workspace and bringing it to shine according to the seiso principle.
 Be diligent and thorough.
 Since the cleaning needs to be repeated daily or at other regular intervals, the first cleaning has to be the most thorough one.

 - standardizing the previous steps after completion.
 Ensure that employees perform all three steps regularly.
 Establish schedules and regularly inspect and audit all work areas for compliance with the new regulations.
 You can tweak routines over time if you notice that certain practices aren’t working.

-If things are going well and you can note success in your 5s strategies, you might even consider expanding your lean management system.
-Either by fine tuning your existing system, adding a 6th S to the 5s principles or trying out other techniques that complement 5s, like the six sigma approach.
+If things are going well and you can notice success in your 5s strategies, you might even consider expanding your lean management system.
+You could do so by fine-tuning your existing system, adding a 6th S to the 5s principles or trying out other techniques that complement 5s, like the six sigma approach.

 WHAT IS THE 6TH S IN THE 5S METHODOLOGY?